vendidero/woocommerce-germanized/readme.txt

 In case you are using our DHL integration you might as well (automatically) create a label to the return which will be attached to the email sent to the customer.

 = Post & DHL Integration =
 With the help of our built-in Post & DHL integration you can easily create labels for your shipments and add tracking information to the notification emails.
-Furthermore you can offer DHL Wunschpaket Services to your customers including shipping to Packstation or choosing a preferred location, day and/or time within the checkout.
+Furthermore you can offer DHL preferred delivery services to your customers including shipping to Packstation or choosing a drop-off location and/or day within the checkout.
 You can even let your shipments and labels be generated automatically by Germanized to avoid further manual work.
 [Learn more](https://vendidero.de/dokumentation/woocommerce-germanized/versanddienstleister "Post & DHL for WooCommerce") about how our Post & DHL integration works.

 = Extended One Stop Shop compliance =